The Consciousness AI - Artificial Consciousness Research Emerging Artificial Consciousness Through Biologically Grounded Architecture

 Jaegwon Kim's (1999, 2005) causal exclusion argument poses the most serious challenge to emergentism.
 The argument proceeds as follows.
 If mental property M supervenes on physical property P, then M's instantiation requires P's instantiation.
 If M appears to cause another mental property M*, this causation must proceed through M*'s physical base P*.
 But given physical causal closure, P* has a sufficient physical cause P. Given causal exclusion (no event has two sufficient causes), P excludes M as a cause.
 Therefore M is epiphenomenal.

-The ACM responds by questioning whether Φ measurements support the supervenience premise.
+The Consciousness AI responds by questioning whether Φ measurements support the supervenience premise.
 If consciousness is strongly emergent, it may not supervene on physical states in the way Kim assumes. Φ calculations test whether integrated states provide information irreducible to component states.
 If Φ spikes indicate genuine integration creating novel causal powers, then the supervenience relation may be more complex than Kim's argument assumes.

 Additionally, the measurement of downward causation through emotional regulation provides empirical evidence that integrated states influence components.
 If this downward causation is measurable and not explicable through bottom-up processes alone, it constitutes evidence against epiphenomenalism and for genuine emergent causation.